A small rant.

 Vegan products are mostly web-driven.
 All the companies selling raw coco beans or vegan face creams make their money online.
 Campaigns are run via social media or email.

 This works, but it means that most of these organisations have no clue how to run a stand at in person.
 The result is a tradeshow made entirely from people who have no idea how a tradeshow works or even what they are doing there.

 Last year I was at the third day of vegfest and almost nobody could give a good answer to simple questions like “what does you you do?”.

 At any other show, you find people who do at least shows a year and have polished spaces that include materials for a wide range of people.

 The people you chat to are attractive, attentive and personable.
 You never get as far as “what does your organisation do?” because they are leading with a couple of well chosen questions to find out about you.

-If you come with a problem they can tell you how their product will save you money.
-If you come as press you get talked to about their cool new launch and if you are sorted into one of the many other categories you get given the relevant response or carefully passed on to someone who knows.
-If it’s a busy event you’ll be triaged carefully with timewasters given a pen and a smile.
+If you come with a problem they can tell you how they will save you money.
+If you come as press, you get talked to about their cool new launch and if you are sorted into one of the many other categories you get given the relevant response or carefully passed on to someone who knows.
+If it’s a busy event, you’ll be triaged carefully with timewasters given a pen and a smile.
 If it’s a quiet period then timewasters will be kept close and courted because everyone knows that people draw people and having an empty stand is the kiss of death.

 Whereas vegfest was as endearing a mess as one could hope for.
 I spent much of my teenage years working on a market stall or at a flower show and I’m aware of the stamina it takes to do a full day of event work at a stand.
 Apparently that’s rare knowledge: at vegfest I saw stand after stand where the standholder was sat staring at nothing or with head in hands, plainly exhausted.